CenterForOpenScience/SHARE/providers/SCSU.md

 Saint Cloud State University
 ====

-The content of the SCSU repository is primarily faculty and student research, thought there are some collections that are of a campus records nature.
+The content of the SCSU repository is primarily faculty and student research, though there are some collections that are of a campus records nature.
 Since the material types are varied, we will have to only harvest from specific sets of records, rather than capture the whole repository.
 SCSU will provide a list of "series names" from which we should harvest.

 Contact
 ----